-In this open letter, Antonio Troya, the Director of the IUCN Centre for Mediterranean Cooperation, reflects on the progress made in the last 20 years in the Mediterranean region, while outlining the current and future challenges faced by nature and human societies, to prepare for a new Decade of Action.
+In this open letter, Antonio Troya, the Director of the IUCN Centre for Mediterranean Cooperation, reflects on the progress made in the last 20 years in the Mediterranean region, besides outlining the current and future challenges faced by nature and human societies to prepare for a new Decade of Action.

 Despite the progress made in the last 20 years to advance the environmental agenda in the Mediterranean, the livelihoods of its populations continue to be exposed to major pressures, including rising sea temperatures, more frequent heat waves, reduced water availability, increasing pollution, soil degradation, invasive alien species or overfishing.